-- I will make use of the Breakout room functionality on a weekly basis - Your group can use the "Share screen function" to emulate crowding around one laptop - If your group is stuck or needs clarification, you can use the Ask for help function to get my attention - I will drop by each group from time to time to check in and see how you are doing with the problem - I may also ask your group to present something to the class after a breakout session is finished.
+- I will make use of the Breakout room functionality - Your group can use the "Share screen function" to emulate crowding around one laptop - If your group is stuck or needs clarification, you can use the Ask for help function to get my attention - I will drop by each group from time to time to check in and see how you are doing with the problem - I may also ask your group to present something to the class after a breakout session is finished.

-Groups will be randomized each class session to encourage you to meet each other.
+Before project groups are settled, groups will be randomized each class session to encourage you to meet each other.
 Once group project groups are set, breakout sessions will be with your group project group.